Becoming a Dance Teacher: Essential Insights and Tips for Success

 Admin Skills: Passion for dance is one thing, but the admin can eat up your time!
 I quickly learnt that being organised wasn’t optional.
 From scheduling classes to managing emails, having a solid system in place let me focus more on the actual teaching.

 Marketing Skills: Then there’s the challenge of filling those dance classes.
-I kicked off with simple flyers and local ads but soon clocked the potential of social media and digital marketing.
-Getting savvy with these tools was a game-changer, helping my classes grow.
+Years ago this meant flyers and local paper ads but we soon clocked the potential of social media and digital marketing.
+Getting savvy with these tools was a game-changer, helping our classes & studios grow.

 Financial Management: Maybe one of the scariest parts is handling the money.
 Setting class prices, budgeting for shows—you name it, understanding the finances is key.
-I once nearly faced a financial disaster during our annual show due to poor planning.
+I once nearly faced a financial disaster during our awards presentation night due to poor planning.
 It was a tough but valuable lesson in keeping a tight rein on the budget.

 Personal Story: At first, juggling all these tasks was overwhelming.
 I spent nights wrestling with spreadsheets and marketing plans, feeling way out of my depth.
 But as I got to grips with these roles, I realised they were just as key to my job as teaching dance steps.